YGGverse/YGGtracker/README.md

 YGGtracker is distributed index engine, default nodes list defined in [nodes.json](https://github.com/YGGverse/YGGtracker/blob/main/src/config/nodes.json)

-If you have launched new one, feel free to send there PR.
+If you have launched new one, feel free to participate by PR.

 #### Trackers